 Origins of Venetian Carnival

 With the increasingly widespread habit of dressing up for carnival, in town originated a real trade in masks and costumes.
-Since 1271, there are news about the production of masks, schools and techniques for their making.
-In this period began the realization of the first tools for the working materials such as clay, papier mache, plaster and gauze.
-After the models production phase, the works were embellished and enhanced with drawings, embroideries, beads, feathers and anything else from the “mascareri” who became even more skilled artisans.
+Since 1271, there is news about the production of masks, schools, and techniques for their making.
+In this period began the realization of the first tools for working materials such as clay, papier mache, plaster, and gauze.
+After the model’s production phase, the works were embellished and enhanced with drawings, embroideries, beads, feathers and anything else from the “mascareri” who became even more skilled artisans.

 Carnival Venice History with the most famous masks

-Since the eighteenth century, one of the most common camouflage custom still present in our days, was the Baùta.
-A purely Venetian figure worn by both sexes and consisted of a white mask called “larva” under a cocked hat and rifinished by a large dark cloak called “tabarro”.
-The Baùta, apart from being widely used in Carnival, was also employed for the theater or for loving affair guaranteeing the total anonymity.
+Since the eighteenth century, one of the most common camouflage custom still present in our days was the Baùta.
+A purely Venetian figure worn by both sexes and consisted of a white mask called “larva” under a cocked hat and refinished by a large dark cloak called “tabarro”.
+The Baùta, apart from being widely used in Carnival, was also employed for the theater or for loving affairs guaranteeing the total anonymity.